-6. AB 1043 makes some minor changes relating to foreclosures
+6. AB 295 makes some minor changes relating to foreclosures

-AB 1043 makes additional, minor changes to Section 2924, mostly to clean up or clarify the provisions where certain provisions are in the incorrect place or are unclear.
+AB 295 makes additional, minor changes to Section 2924, mostly to clean up or clarify certain provisions.
 In 2020, the Legislature passed SB 1079 (Skinner, Ch.
 202, Stats.
-2020) to create a process (known as the "SB 1079 process") in which certain eligible bidders (prospective owneroccupants; existing tenants living in the property; and designated entities, including nonprofit affordable housing providers, community land trusts, limited-equity housing cooperatives, and public entities) could acquire single-family homes by matching or exceeding bids placed at foreclosure auctions.
+2020) to create a process (known as the "SB 1079 post-sale process") in which certain eligible bidders (prospective owner-occupants; existing tenants living in the property; and designated entities, including nonprofit affordable housing providers, community land trusts, limited-equity housing cooperatives, and public entities) could acquire singlefamily homes by matching or exceeding bids placed at foreclosure auctions.
 AB 1837 (Bonta, Ch.
 642, Stats.
-2022), sought to remedy some SB 1079 implementation challenges.
+2022), sought to remedy some of SB 1079's implementation challenges.
 Current law states that eligible bidders must provide an affidavit or declaration regarding their eligibility under certain circumstances, which the trustee may rely on regarding bidder eligibility.
 The trustee is required to attach the affidavits or declarations as an exhibit to the deed.
-The bill currently before this Committee fixes some erroneous cross references and makes other clarifying changes to the provisions of law that were enacted through AB 1837.
-It also clarifies that, if the winning bidder is not required to submit an affidavit or declaration, the trustee must attach an exhibit stating that an affidavit or declaration is not required to the deed, and clarifies that the lack of an affidavit or declaration shall not prevent the deed from being recorded or invalidate the transfer of title.
+The bill fixes some erroneous cross references and makes other clarifying changes to the provisions of law that were enacted through AB 1837.
+This bill also clarifies that, if the winning bidder is not required to submit an affidavit or declaration, the trustee must attach to the deed an exhibit stating that an affidavit or declaration is not required, and clarifies that the lack of an affidavit or declaration shall not prevent the deed from being recorded or invalidate the transfer of title.